Everything You Need to Know About Mens Silver Chains

 There's a simple solution - get a ruler or tape measure, and cut a piece of string to the exact length you're considering.
 Wear the string, and it will give you an idea of how the chain falls when worn.

 Wider necklaces are more noticeable from a distance.
-In general, a 1-2mm necklace is as wide as a strand of spaghetti.
-A 5-6mm necklace is about as wide as a pencil.
+In general, a 1-2mm necklace is as wide as a strand of spaghetti, while a 5-6mm necklace is about as wide as a pencil.
+Today, widths of 10-13mm and above are becoming more common and gaining in popularity.

 Silver Necklaces vs. White Gold Necklaces